alexmojaki/futurecoder/how_to_contribute.md

 ## Testing

+Run `pytest` in the backend folder with the poetry virtualenv active.

-Run `./manage.py test` in the backend folder.
+If you get a weird syntax error, check that you're in the backend folder.

+## `test_steps`

+The full test suite is quite slow, particularly `test_frontend`.
+When you are only writing course content, it's enough to run `pytest -k test_steps`.

-The tests run through the course, submitting the solution/program for each step (and each of its message steps) and ensuring that the response is as expected.
+This test runs through the course, submitting the solution/program for each step (and each of its message steps) and ensuring that the response is as expected.
 It then records all the requests and responses.
 By default, this record is compared to `test_transcript.json` for equality.

 If you make some changes to the course, the tests will likely fail the comparison to `test_transcript.json`.
-Run the tests again with the environment variable `FIX_TESTS=1` to update the file.
+Run the test again with the environment variable `FIX_TESTS=1` to update the file.
 Then check that the git diff looks sensible.

 ## System overview